Using AI to Tackle Homelessness

 Zencity uses AI and big data to reinvent the way local governments make decisions.
 The platform helps cities understand their real needs and priorities by automatically gathering and analyzing thousands of feedback points from online and offline resident interactions – including social media, city hotlines, traditional news channels, and more.
 Zencity then distills reliable, actionable insights from this data to help local governments better prioritize resources, track performance, and connect with their communities.
 The City of Beaverton used Zencity to measure, understand, and address the community impact of the Safe Parking program generally, as well by specific city-neighborhood.

 The City of Beaverton was already using Zencity to understand real-time, wide-spread community feedback and as a capacity-building tool.
-In the case of the Safe Parking program, it tracked three months of related to the Safe Parking pilot to keep an ear to the ground and understand particular neighborhood concerns; engage with the community more effectively; and respond in a localized way.
+In the case of the Safe Parking program, it tracked three months of feedback data that related to the Safe Parking pilot to keep an ear to the ground and understand particular neighborhood concerns; engage with the community more effectively; and respond in a localized way.
 Zencity’s geo-location technology helped the city identify how different neighborhoods – like Central Beaverton where the first Safe Parking sites were being rolled out – were responding.

 Putting the Data to Work